ASK KYLIE: Do all my surfaces need to be the SAME white paint color?

 Benjamin Moore Cloud White (north-facing light)

 For example, take a look at this lovely kitchen below.
-You could say this kitchen is ‘white’ and quite lovely at that…
+You could say this kitchen and dining area is ‘white’ and quite lovely at that…

-You’re looking at Benjamin Moore Cloud White, a soft, warm white with an LRV of 87.
-To look at this photo, you might see the casual warmth of Cloud White without being overwhelmed by the yellow undertone.
+You’re looking at Benjamin Moore Cloud White, a soft, warm white with an LRV of 85.
+You might notice and appreciate the casual warmth of Cloud White without being overwhelmed by its yellow undertone.
 HOWEVER, take a look at this same room with one wee adjustment…

 (My E-design client hired me to choose colors for her two back doors.
 I just filled in the doors via computer in the first example and am eagerly awaiting her REAL after photos!)

-I normally wouldn’t partner WARM and COOL whites together, nor would I pair a TRUE white and WARM white unless the TRUE white were on cabinets/trim.
-However, there are a few warm white combinations that are doable AS LONG AS your trim/cabinets should be a lighter white than your walls.
+While I usually don’t suggest mixing and matching whites, a few warm white combinations are doable AS LONG AS your trim/cabinetry is a lighter white than your walls.
 This means the cabinets and trim should have a higher LRV than the walls.

 (which is my passive-aggressive way of saying I STILL recommend doing the same white on ALL surfaces)

-IF YOU HAVE CREAM CABINETS OR TRIM & DESPERATELY WANT WHITE WALLS
+IF YOU HAVE CREAM CABINETS OR TRIM & WANT WHITE WALLS

-In the above photo, these cabinets COULD look more subtle if a) the trim were the same colour, and b) the walls were painted a more suitable color.
-HOWEVER, between the paint color on the walls and the white trim, the warmth of the cabinets is much more obvious ‘IN COMPARISON.’
+In the above photo, these cabinets COULD look more subtle if the walls and trim were the same.
+Instead, because a lighter white was used on the walls, the warmth of the cabinets is much more apparent.
 And heck, the above cabinets aren’t even overly creamy!
+Sure, a warmer white would’ve been a ‘bit better,’ but no screamin’ glory.

-In this next example, while I can appreciate why the homeowner wants to avoid painting their trim the same cream as the cabinets (Sherwin Williams Antique White), by AVOIDING THE CREAM, they’ve actually created a hot creamy mess, which isn’t doing their home or our eyeballs ANY favors…
+In the following example, while I can appreciate why the homeowner wants to avoid painting their trim the same cream as the cabinets (Sherwin Williams Antique White), by avoiding the cream, they create a creamy hot mess, which isn’t doing their home or our eyeballs ANY favors…

-However, the above situation isn’t as clear as it seems.
-Sure, it’s easy to say, ‘They should just paint the cabinets the same colour as the trim,’ but the thing is, the TRIM isn’t the best colour for the granite countertop and travertine tile backsplash.
-Sometimes the foundation of a room just isn’t solid enough to make the right move forward, or at least not in the direction a homeowner wants to go.
+However, the above situation isn’t as straightforward as it seems.
+Sure, it’s easy to say, ‘They should just paint the cabinets the same color as the trim,’ but the thing is, the TRIM isn’t the best color for the granite countertop and travertine tile backsplash.
+Sometimes, the foundation of a room just isn’t solid enough to make the right move forward, or at least not in the direction a homeowner wants to go.
 Sometimes, saving your money is best until you can make larger-scale changes.

 SO, WHAT DO YOU DO?